-Strolling aimlessly through the streets of Chinatown is one of my favorite things to do in NYC: in every street or square you can find a surprise that makes you think you are in China for a moment: a restaurant, a market, a souvenir store, a temple, stores, and signs in Chinese ...
+Strolling aimlessly through the streets of Chinatown is a joy, because in every street or square you can find a surprise that makes you believe you are in China: a restaurant, a market, a souvenir store, a temple, stores and signs in Chinese ...

 1. Discover Columbus Park